rohanmr/My-Business-Website/README.md

 ## How to Run:

 1. Download the Code and Open in VS Code.
-2. Install Python form Link
+2. Install Python form Link.

     https://www.python.org/downloads/